SofaDefrost/SoftRobots/docs/tutorials/FirstSteps/firststeps-tuto.md

 ####<i>Remarks</i>
 - The points of the mesh are called nodes, but this term has nothing to do with the *nodes* of Sofa, related to the hierarchy of the objects.
 - The objects simulated in this tutorial are rigid.
-The additional components describing the internal forces of deformable objects won't be discussed in this introduction tutorial.
+The additional components describing the internal forces of deformable objects will not be discussed in this introduction tutorial.

 ####<i>Exploring the scene</i>
 By clicking on the [*Animate*] button, the Cube can be seen falling endlessly, due to gravity force.
 It even goes through the Floor as if it were a ghost.
 The reason for this behaviour is that the two objects of the scene (the Cube and the Floor) have been modeled separately.
 No line code refers to the behaviour to adopt when they collide.